Spin-orbit-coupling-induced phase separation in trapped Bose gases: Adiabatic splitting dynamics

 Here, $\Omega(t)\sigma_x $ represents the linear coupling between the two components, and can be experimentally achieved by using a radio-frequency coupling~\cite{Nicklas}.
 The time-dependent Rabi frequency is

 with $\Omega_0$ being the initial value of the linear coupling and $\tau_q$ is the quench duration.
 At $t=0$, the presence of $\Omega_0$ greatly suppresses the ground-state phase separation.
-We obtain ground state by the imaginary-time evolution of Eq.~(\ref{eq:dynamics}) with $\Omega(t)=\Omega_0$.
-A typical ground state is shown in insets (a) and (b) of Fig.~\ref{fig:dynamics}, and the separation between two components is not obvious.
+We obtain the ground state by the imaginary-time evolution of Eq.~(\ref{eq:dynamics}) with $\Omega(t)=\Omega_0$.
+A typical ground state is shown in the insets of Figs.~\ref{fig:dynamics} (a) and \ref{fig:dynamics}(b), and the separation between the two components is not obvious.
 Using this ground state as initial state, we evolve the time-dependent GP equation.
-The center-of-mass $\bar{x}$ for two components is recorded during the time evolution in Fig.~\ref{fig:dynamics}.
-By decreasing the linear coupling adiabatically, the separation between two component gradually increases.
-When it is completely switched off, i.e., $t=\tau_q$, the separation is maximized [see corresponding density distributions in insets (c) and (d)].
+The center-of-mass $\bar{x}$ for the two components is recorded during the time evolution in Fig.~\ref{fig:dynamics}.
+By decreasing the linear coupling adiabatically, the separation between the two component gradually increases.
+When it is completely switched off, i.e., $t=\tau_q$, the separation is maximized [see the corresponding density distributions in insets (c) and (d)].
 The two components can realize a dynamically spatial splitting, which move along opposite directions.
 Such adiabatic splitting dynamics are reminiscent of a kind of ``atomic spin Hall effect''~\cite{Beeler}.